 Circumstances 3: A 16 year old female is looked after by social care and lives in a residential placement managed by them.
 She has historically been involved in child sexual exploitation which made her high risk as she was often in possession of new clothes, expensive trainers, cash and mobiles.
 She would never make any disclosures around her activities when away from home and believes she is fully capable of making decisions and doesn't feel she is at any risk.
 Her risk assessment was high when she was suspected of being involved in CSE.
 One tactic to assist police is to track her mobile phone signal.
 In the absence of any other information is it appropriate that the police use these tactics regularly to locate her?
 She has since begun a relationship with a male.
 She will often stay out overnight and spend time with this male.
-She is reported missing if she refuses to answer her phone or return home.
+She is allowed to legally have sex with him and to marry him as she is 16 years old.
+However she is reported missing if she refuses to answer her phone or return home.
 She will remain under social care's responsibility until she is 18 years old and an adult.
 Is she officially missing if she is with her boyfriend?
 Is this a breach of her human rights if she chooses to remain in a relationship with this male and stay with him overnight?
 Should the police deal with her as a missing from home?